jakubvalenta/human-activities/README.rst

 Here you can choose which directories to monitor.
 You can only **choose existing directories**.
 The app doesn't create any new directories itself.
-When you remove a directory, it will only be remove from the app, your files will stay on the disk.
+When you remove a directory, it will be removed only from the app, your files will stay on the disk.
 Human Activities never creates, modifies or deletes any files.

 Icon and menu